Sakshihire06/Weather_Analysis/README.md

 - **Residual**: Remaining irregular variations and anomalies

 *3. Harmonic (Fourier) Analysis*
 A spectral decomposition method using Fast Fourier Transform (FFT) that identifies dominant periodic cycles in the data by transforming from the time domain to the frequency domain.
-This approach quantifies the strength and significance of specific frequencies, revealing cyclical patterns that may not be immediately apparent in the time domain due to the interplay of various processes in the atmosphere.
+This approach quantifies the strength and significance of specific frequencies, revealing cyclical patterns that may not be immediately apparent in the time domain due to the interplay of atmospheric processes.

 ### Method Comparison